Dosage Form: tablet

 Indications and Usage for Lorazepam

-The effectiveness of Lorazepam in long-term use, that is, more than 4 months, has not been assessed by systematic clinical studies.
+The effectiveness of Lorazepam tablets USP in long-term use, that is, more than 4 months, has not been assessed by systematic clinical studies.
 The physician should periodically reassess the usefulness of the drug for the individual patient.

-Lorazepam is contraindicated in patients with
+Lorazepam tablets are contraindicated in patients with

 - hypersensitivity to benzodiazepines or to any components of the formulation.